conneroisu/cpre281-finalproj/README.md

    - The instructions are then loaded from a file named "instructions.mem" using the `$readmemb` system task.
 This file contains the binary representation of the instructions.
    - The `i_Instruction` output is initialized with the default instruction.

-4. The module has an always block that is triggered whenever the `i_Addr` input changes:
+4. The module has an "always" block that is triggered whenever the `i_Addr` input changes:
    - If `i_Addr` is equal to -4 (used for initialization), the `i_Instruction` output is set to the default instruction.
    - Otherwise, the instruction is fetched from the `Imem` array using the address `i_Addr` shifted right by 2 bits (assuming word-aligned addresses).
    - The control bits (`i_Ctr`) and function code (`i_Funcode`) are extracted from the fetched instruction and assigned to the respective outputs.